 Sporting the usual sturdy-looking body crowned with a visually complex unidirectional rotating bezel, the new version of the Dive Master 500 features a more interesting dial and is, for a change, equipped with a mechanical movement made by ETA.

-As I have already noted, the limited edition model looks a lot more interesting than a “plain” version of the watch.
+As I have already noted, the limited-edition model looks a lot more interesting than a “plain” version.
 While many previous iterations of the watch looked somewhat cheap even despite their “three-dimensional” dials and complex bezels that were probably supposed to look “expensive”, this one indeed makes an impression of a finely crafted watch.
-While the signature elements of the design remain in place, it the balance between them, those little touches of a skilled designer’s hand that make all the difference.
+While the signature elements of the design remain in place, it is the balance between them, those little touches of a skilled designer’s hand that make all the difference.

-As you can see on the images below, its dial was finally stripped of that speaker-style shape (it is still present on the small seconds indicator, though, probably as a nod to the less expensive version) and now features a more noble-looking vertical stripes pattern and its main elements, those including a 20-minute diving scale, as well as both chronograph totalizers are painted with lime-green luminous compound (not sure if it is Superluminova or some other substance, but on these images it certainly looks nice) that glows even more brightly at night.
+The dial is finally stripped of that speaker-style shape (it is still present on the small seconds indicator, though, probably as a nod to the less expensive version).
+It now features a more noble-looking vertical stripes pattern and its main elements, including a 20-minute diving scale, as well as both chronograph totalizers, are painted with lime-green luminous compound (not sure if it is Superluminova or some other substance, but on these images it certainly looks nice) that glows even more brightly at night.

-The body of the watch is still the same 43 millimeters in diameter, but is this time fashioned out of relatively hard Grade 2 titanium alloy that was sandblasted to give the watch that menacing “military” appearance.
-The pair of sapphire crystals both back and front makes the watch an even more valuable purchase.
+The body of the watch is still the same 43 millimeters in diameter but is this time fashioned out of relatively hard Grade 2 titanium alloy that was sandblasted to give the watch that menacing “military” appearance.
+The pair of sapphire crystals both back and front make the watch an even more valuable purchase.

-It is reported that the watch, which is going to be officially introduced at Baselworld 2014 show, will be limited to just 500 pieces.
-Given its nice look, I am quite positive that it will be sold out in a matter of weeks (if the price is right, that is).
+The watch is limited to just 500 pieces.
+Given its nice look, I am positive that it will be sold out in a matter of weeks (if the price is right, that is).